Tawang Valley in Arunachal : Your ultimate travel guide

 We wanted to start early in the morning, but couldn’t.
 Because it was so cold that we found it difficult to wake up early.
 Anyway, we started about 8 AM.
 Our driver had got the required permission from the local authority.
 On the way, there was only one check post to check the permissions.

 The route to Bumla pass is absolutely picturesque with spectacular Himalayan vistas, brown-red landscapes, and gorgeous blue lakes.
 We came across at least 4-5 small and big lakes on the way.
-The most prominent lake among these was the Panga Teng Tso lake
+The most prominent lake among these was the Panga Teng Tso lake.

 panga-teng-tso-lake-tawang-valley-arunachal